Enter your email to view this content

 Industrial stormwater discharges in the United States are regulated under the National Pollutant Discharge Elimination System (NPDES), established by the Clean Water Act.

-Many states administer their own stormwater permits under the federal program, including state-run industrial stormwater programs in California, Washington, Oregon, and many other states.
+Many states administer their own stormwater permits under the federal program, including state-run industrial stormwater programs in Washington, Oregon, California, and many other states and provinces.

 Although permit structures vary, most industrial stormwater programs require facilities to maintain several core compliance elements: